Majorization Minimization Methods for Distributed Pose Graph Optimization: Appendix L. Pose Graph Optimization Datasets

-In spite of limited local communication, the $\ammd$ method has provable convergence as long as each node $\alpha\in\AA$ can communicate with its neighbor nodes $\beta\in \NN^\alpha$.
-Thus, the $\ammd$ method eliminates the bottleneck of communication for distributed PGO without a master node in contrast to the $\ammc$ method and \cite{fan2019proximal}.
-In addition, note that the $\ammd$ method results in $F(\Xkp)\leq G(\Xkp|\Xk) \leq \sF^{(\sk)}$ instead of $F(\Xkp)\leq G(\Xkp|\Xk) \leq F(\Xk)$ in \cite{fan2020mm}.
-Recalling $F(\Xk)\leq \sF^{(\sk)}$, we conclude that the $\ammd$ method prevents unnecessary adaptive restarts and mitigates the impacts that $G(\Xkp|\Xk)$ is an upper-bound of $F(\Xkp)$, which is expected to make better use of Nesterov's method for acceleration and have faster convergence than \cite{fan2020mm}.
+In spite of no master node, \cref{prop::amm} indicates that $\ammd$ has provable convergence as long as each node $\alpha\in\AA$ can communicate with its neighbors $\beta\in \NN^\alpha$.
+Thus, $\ammd$ eliminates the bottleneck of communication for distributed PGO without master node.
+In addition, $\ammd$ also reduces unnecessary adaptive restarts compared to \cite{fan2020mm}, and thus makes better of Nesterov's acceleration and has faster convergence.